 Visit a rooftop patio

-Rose & Crown’s renovated rooftop patio offers a great option for those really looking to take advantage of patio season.
+Rose & Crown’s renovated rooftop patio offers a great option for those really looking to take advantage of patio season, with some of the best views in Banff’s downtown.

-Spray River Loop is a good beginner trail, as long as you’re prepared to share the road with horses.
+The Bow River Loop or Spray River Loop are good beginner trails, as long as you’re prepared to share the road with horses.
+Try to lock down bike rentals early, at either Banff Cycle, Banff Adventures or some of the other rental shops in town.

 Try an ATV tour

-Banff ATV tours are fully guided to suit various levels of experience and you can pick between full-day and half-day offerings.
+Banff Adventures ATV tours are fully guided to suit various levels of experience and you can pick between full-day and half-day offerings.
+Prices start at $219 for the two-hour waterfall tour.

-This Canadian company makes delicious ice cream and adorable cow-themed clothing and accessories.
-The Banff store is its only one in Alberta.
+This Canadian company makes delicious ice cream flavours like “caramoo apple” or “cowconut cream pie,” and adorable cow-themed clothing and accessories.
+The Banff store is the company’s only one in Alberta.

 Try pastries at Wild Flour